pgsleepy/ultimatexr.io-1/content/docs/programming-guide/overview.md

 # Overview

-UltimateXR is a framework carefully designed with ease of use and scalability at its core.
+UltimateXR is a framework carefully designed with ease of use and scalability as its fundamental goals.
 Mastering the entirity of the framework may require some time and dedication.

 This programming guide serves as a comprehensive resource for programmers exploring the framework's capabilities.
 It covers a range of topics crucial for both novice and experienced users.